Two-sided homological properties of special and one-relator monoids: Proving that for some finite set .

 For the final statement, if $u_1\equiv u_1'u_1''$ with $u_1'$ invertible, then $u_1''vu_2$ is invertible and hence by minimality of $u$, we must have $u_1''\equiv u_1$, and so $u_1'$ is empty.
 Dually $u_2$ has no nonempty invertible suffix. \end{proof}

 \begin{Prop} Let $(u,v)\in A^+\times A^+$.
 Suppose that some invertible word cuts across $(u,v)$.
-Then the poset of invertible words cutting across $(u,v)$ is a lattice. \end{Prop} \begin{proof} Let $a$ be the last letter of $u$ and $b$ the first letter of $v$.
-Then the invertible words cutting across $(u,v)$ are the subwords of $uv$ containing $ab$.
+Then the poset of invertible words cutting across $(u,v)$ is a lattice. \end{Prop} \begin{proof} Let $a$ be the last letter of $u$ and $b$ the first letter of $v$ and consider the subword $ab$ of the word $uv$ where $ab$ cuts across $(u,v)$.
+Then the invertible words cutting across $(u,v)$ are the subwords of $uv$ containing this particular subword $ab$ of $uv$.
 Therefore, this poset is a lattice by Proposition~\ref{p:lattice.vers1}. \end{proof}

 \begin{definition} Given any pair $(\mu,\gamma)\in A^+\times A^+$ such that some invertible word cuts across $(\mu,\gamma)$, we define the height of $(\mu,\gamma)$ to be the height of the lattice of invertible words cutting across $(\mu,\gamma)$, i.e., the length of the longest chain of invertible words cutting across $(\mu,\gamma)$. \end{definition}